Spokane Valley Fire Department Station 1 training room. Address is 10319 E Sprague Ave

-Spokane Valley Firefighters’ Benevolent Association
+Spokane Valley Firefighters Benevolent Association

 The Spokane Valley Firefighters' Benevolent Association is committed to helping members of our community, region, nation and beyond in times of hardships, illness, or need.
 We will strive to provide a helping hand in times of distress, benefits in times of financial hardship and fellowship among firefighters and citizens in all times, good and bad.

-The Spokane Valley Firefighters’ Benevolent Association was established in April 1999 to assist our neighbors with financial assistance in times of hardship and to help meet the charitable needs of the community at large.
+The Spokane Valley Firefighters’ Benevolent Association was established in April 1999 to assist our neighbors in times of hardship and to help meet the charitable needs of the community at large.
 A Board of Directors, made up of firefighters and citizens, reviews each request for funding at monthly meetings.
 In order for a request to be granted there must funds available and a demonstrated benevolent need.
 Funding for the benevolent association comes from Spokane Valley firefighters, outside donations, and revenue generated from fundraisers and events.

 Can you believe it?
-December has arrived and 2018 is just around the corner!
+December has arrived and the new year is just around the corner!
 We’ve reached that proverbial point in time when we reflect back and set new goals for the future.
 By this time, most of us are fully engaged in the holiday season and have made valiant attempts to show love, care and respect to not only our loved ones but hopefully to neighbors, acquaintances and strangers, too.
 It’s no coincidence that Caring is December’s PACE character strength, ‘tis the season!

 Whether we want to admit it or not, being cared for is a necessity and a basis for our existence.
 We rely on our employers to hold up their responsibility by caring enough to pay us for the work we do.
 Our kids rely on us for food, shelter and affection.
 Sometimes, when tragedy hits, regardless of its nature, we rely on first responders, hospital staff, insurance companies, etc. to care enough to make sure we’re able to keep on keepin’ on- so to speak.
 Although most of us plan for emergencies, sometimes we need care at a different level.
 Sometimes a fire devastates a household where there was no insurance coverage and all the family has is the clothes on their backs.
 Sometimes a cancer diagnosis for someone who is underinsured has financially wiped them out and they are facing the all-too-common decision of paying bills or putting food on the table.